spinnaker/spinnaker.github.io/guides/spin/canary-configs/index.md

 ## Overview

-`spin` can manage the whole lifecycle of your canary configs:
+You can use `spin` to manage the whole lifecycle of your canary configs:

 ```bash
 $ spin canary canary-configs